bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 <!-- theme: info -->
 > #### Note
 > * Custom products do not get added to the catalog.
-> * If the product's price is not specified in the [create order](https://developer.bigcommerce.com/api-reference/store-management/orders/orders/createanorder) request, BigCommmerce's pricing service calculates the price by applying applicable currency conversions and [pricing operations](https://developer.bigcommerce.com/api-docs/store-management/pricing-order-operation) (such as [price lists](https://support.bigcommerce.com/s/article/Price-Lists) and [customer group discounts](https://support.bigcommerce.com/s/article/Customer-Groups#pricing)) to the product's catalog price; use `price_inc_tax` and `price_ex_tax` to override the calculated price.
+> * If the product's price is not specified in the [create order](/api-reference/store-management/orders/orders/createanorder) request, BigCommerce's pricing service calculates the price by applying applicable currency conversions and [pricing operations](/api-docs/store-management/pricing-order-operation) (such as [price lists](https://support.bigcommerce.com/s/article/Price-Lists) and [customer group discounts](https://support.bigcommerce.com/s/article/Customer-Groups#pricing)) to the product's catalog price; use `price_inc_tax` and `price_ex_tax` to override the calculated price.
-> * Marketing promotions currently do not apply to orders created via the Orders API.
+> * Marketing promotions currently do not apply to orders created with the Orders API.
 > * If you override `price_ex_tax` or `price_inc_tax`, override both; otherwise, order totals will not calculate correctly.
 > * Overriding `price_inc_tax` or `price_ex_tax` does not change variant pricing.